bnicholson17/ELK-Stack-project/README.md

 In order to use the Playbooks we have created, you first need to ssh into your Ansible control node, which in this case is our JumpBox ( ssh RedAdmin@52.189.250.82 )

 You'll then need to follow the below steps ;
-- start and attach your ansible container
-- $ sudo docker start [container name]
+- Start your Ansible container  > sudo docker start [container name]
-- $ sudo docker attach [container name]
+- Attach your Ansible container > sudo docker attach [container name]
-- Update the hosts file to specify which VM's to run the playbook on.
+- Update the hosts file to specify which VM's to run the playbook on > nano /etc/ansible/hosts
-- $ nano /etc/ansible/hosts
 - ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/4841b51bb14c7305227133e73e2f82cf7cde317c/extra%20screenshots/host-config.PNG)
+- update the config files to include the ELK severs private IP.
 - run the playbooks :
   -                                    $ ansible-playbook /etc/ansible/install_elk.yml
   -                                    $ ansible-playbook /etc/ansible/install_filebeat.yml